byteskeptical/sftpretty/docs/cookbook.rst

 Config options always take precedence over parameters if both exist.
-Keep in mind there will more than likely be a delta between the security option algorithms your verion of SSH supports and those supported by our underlying paramiko dependency.
+Keep in mind there will more than likely be a delta between the security option algorithms your verion of SSH supports and those supported by the underlying paramiko dependency.

 AVAILABLE OPENSSH CONFIG OPTIONS: